alextrevithick/ChessAI/README.md

 so that only quiet (non-quiescent) positions are evaluated.
 There is a novel heuristic incorporated.

-Note that the ABP implementation inside AlphaBeta.py is not chess-specific and only requires an implementation of the methods in State.py for any given two-player game.
+Note that the ABP implementation inside AlphaBeta.py is not chess-specific and only requires an implementation of the methods in State.py and a compatible heuristic for any given two-player game.
 The default search depth is 3 (because this is Python and I have a MacBook) not counting the depth of the quiescence.

 The files 3-4-5 and Prodeo.bin contain the endgame tablebase and the opening book, respectively.